-To verify data integrity, the optional --checksum-scan flag can be set, which will ensure that the cluster has consistent data by scanning each tablet replica and comparing results.
-The --tables and --tablets flags can be used to limit the scope of the checksum scan to specific tables or tablets, respectively.
+To verify data integrity, the optional --checksum_scan flag can be set, which will ensure the cluster has consistent data by scanning each tablet replica and comparing results.
+The --tables or --tablets flags can be used to limit the scope of the checksum scan to specific tables or tablets, respectively.